Environmental and Corporate Responsibility Compliance

 Section 2.1 of the ECHA guidance document (Requirements for Substances in Articles) defines an Article as “an object which during production is given a special shape, surface or design which determines its function to a greater degree than its chemical composition”.
 Pure Wafer products (silicon wafers) meet the definition of an Article in both section 2.1 of the ECHA (European Union) guidance document for REACH, as well as the United States Code of Federal Regulations (OSHA 29 CFR §1910.1200(c)).

-Pure Wafer does not manufacture these Article, and has no control over the material content.
-However, silicon wafers have been found not to contain Substances of Very High Concern (SVHC) as listed on the last updated July 2017 Candidate List of Substances of Very High Concern [https://echa.europa.eu/candidatelist-table] at concentrations above 0.1% (w/w).
-Section 4.1 of the ECHA guidance document covers substances in Article that are: (a) intended to be released from articles during normal conditions of use, and (b) the total amount of the substance produced or imported in all articles exceeds 1 tonne (2,204.6 lbs) per year.
+Pure Wafer does not manufacture these Articles, and has no control over the material content.
+However, silicon wafers have been found not to contain any of the 223 Substances of Very High Concern (SVHC) as listed on the last updated January 2022 Candidate List of Substances of Very High Concern [https://echa.europa.eu/candidate-list-table] at concentrations above 0.1% (w/w).
+Section 4.1 of the ECHA guidance document covers substances in Articles that are: (a) intended to be released from articles during normal conditions of use, and (b) the total amount of the substance produced or imported in all articles exceeds 1 tonne (2,204.6 lbs) per year.
 The silicon wafers provided by Pure Wafer and covered under this statement do not exceed these limits.

 REACH regulations do not require Pure Wafer to register, notify or communicate substance information on products meeting these conditions that are offered in the EEA per section 4.2 of the ECHA guidance document.
 This statement covers all legitimate products (silicon wafers) offered by Pure Wafer.